davidpesce/learninglocker-centos7/README.md

 ### Use case 3.
 Install it in existing machine(s)

-For this, you will need to create an inventory file specifying the machines that you will use.
+First, you need to create an inventory file specifying the machines that you will use.
+The _inventories_ directory contains some sample files which can be used as inventory templates.

 Then, run Ansible as follows.